felipeOliveira-1/gpt_prompt_generator/README.md

 * Write in Different Styles: The AI generates content in various writing styles and tones.

+* Critical Mode (Optional): After displaying the generated text, the program asks the user whether they want to enter "critical mode."
+If the user answers 'y' (yes), the program constructs a new prompt that asks the GPT-3.5 model to act as a critic and criticize the previously generated response, providing a new perspective.
+The program then displays the critical response.

 ## Usage
 Ensure you have Python 3.x installed.